 To cite sources successfully, it's crucial you have a clear understanding of the following:

-Watch this excellent, short video from Hayden Memorial Library of Citrus College, that walks you through creating an MLA citation and corresponding in-text citation.
+Watch this short but excellent video from Hayden Memorial Library at Citrus College, It walks you through creating an MLA citation and the corresponding in-text citation

 Placement: The Works Cited list appears at the end of the paper, on its own page(s).
 For example, If your research paper ends on page 8, your Works Cited begins on page 9.